 - Insurance – Review your insurance policies and coverage, considering the purpose for your insurance coverage and whether the levels are appropriate.
 If you aren’t sure whether adjustments are necessary, reach out to your financial advisor.

 - Get Organized – Is all of your financial information organized and accessible?
 If you were to be incapacitated today, could a family member or close friend access your accounts, understand which bills need to be paid and understand how your financial information is organized?
 If not, start getting organized and share your organizational approach with a trusted family member or friend.
-Consider using a password manager (such as, LastPass or mSecure) to ensure that all your passwords are secure and organized.
+Consider using a password manager (such as LastPass or mSecure) to ensure that all your passwords are secure and organized.

 Spending time on your financial health this holiday season may just be the best gift you can give.
 Be good to yourself and your loved ones–you won’t regret it!